 The core ETF portfolio returns

-Here’s a table with the more conservative Balanced Portfolio With More Bonds in the mix.
+Here’s a chart with the more conservative Balanced Portfolio With More Bonds in the mix.
+That is listed as the Balanced Income ETF Portfolio.
+It holds 60% bonds.

 Our first observation might be that the returns for the portfolios have been quite good, especially for the Balanced Growth and All Equity portfolio models.
 An investor would have certainly built some generous wealth over the period.
 Also, even given all of the scary headlines and risks, not much has really happened.
 The core portfolios have delivered and there has been no apocalyptic collapse.
 Simple and consistent investing has worked.